English

 Lower School

-Throughout Forms 1st to 3rd, we expand students’ literary knowledge through exploring a range of genres and literary movements alongside building the technical foundations for GCSE and later life.
-The Department focuses on developing students’ abilities to communicate effectively and accurately as well as understanding, analysing and evaluating the spoken and written word.
+Throughout 1st–3rd Form, we expand pupils’ literary knowledge through exploring a range of genres and literary movements alongside building the technical foundations for GCSE and later life.
+The Department focuses on developing pupils’ abilities to communicate effectively and accurately as well as understanding, analysing and evaluating the spoken and written word.

-We are keen to foster intellectual curiosity beyond the syllabus and so our students complete an Independent Reading Project, enter National Young Writers’ Competitions and our very own Oratory Short Story Competition.
+We are keen to foster intellectual curiosity beyond the syllabus and so our pupils complete an Independent Reading Project, enter National Young Writers’ Competitions and our very own Oratory Short Story Competition.

 IGCSE